AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

   for `std::make_shared` and `std::allocate_shared`, generate code that’s smaller and faster.
-- Situations where use of `make` functions is inappropriate include the need to specify custom deleters and a desire to pass braced initializers.
+- Situations where use of `make` functions is inappropriate include the need to specify custom deleters and a desire to pass in braced initializers.
-- For `std::shared_ptr`s, additional situations where `make` functions may be ill-advised include
+- For `std::shared_ptr`s, additional situations where `make` functions may be ill-advised include memory occupation issues:
     1. Classes with custom memory management
-    2. Systems with memory concerns, very large objects, and `std::weak_ptr`s that outlive the corresponding `std::shared_ptr`s.
+    2. Systems with memory concerns, very large objects (releasing not blocked by control blocks), and `std::weak_ptr`s that outlive the corresponding `std::shared_ptr`s (occupying control blocks).
 - When you use `new` directly, you should immediately pass the result to a smart pointer constructor in _<u>a statement that does nothing else</u>_,